mhavey/marklogic/uml2es/docs/profile.md

 ## Reference
 Stereotypes are organized into three sections:
 - **Core model**: These stereotypes (the pale yellow ones above) enhance your UML model with configuration to be included in the Entity Services model descriptor.
-An example is to designate a **rangeIndex** on a class attribute.
+An example is to designate an **elementRangeIndex** on a class attribute.
 If you include that stereotype in your UML model, the transform will include the range index in the Entity Services model descriptor.
 See [http://docs.marklogic.com/guide/entity-services/models] for a full reference to the descriptor.
 - **Extended model**: These stereotypes (the blue ones above) enhance your UML model with configuration that **extends** the core model with **additional facts**.
 For example, the core model does not allow you to associate with a class a set of collections and permissions.
 But using the **xDocument** stereotype, you can make that association in the extended model.
 If you include that stereotype in your UML model, the transform will add a fact (expressed as a semantic triple) to the extended model indicating your collections and permissions.
 See [http://docs.marklogic.com/guide/entity-services/models#id_28304] for more on how facts can extend the model.
 - **Semantics** - These stereotypes (the orange ones above) allow you to add semantic information to your model.
 Use this feature if you plan to use a multi-model database, consisting of not only documents but also semantic triples.
 The [HR example](../examples/hr) from this toolkit showcases this feature.
 In that example, we have Employee and Department documents, but we also use semantic triples to express organizational relationships, such as employee reporting structure and employee membership in departments.
 The toolkit's transform module generates XQuery or Javascript code that you can use at runtime, as you ingest your source date, to express those relationships as triples.
 For additional discussion of how the toolkit handles semantics, refer to [semantics.md](semantics.md).